MAE 3040: Mechanics of Solids (Fall 2015-2021)

 Prerequisites: Mechanics of Solids (MAE 3040), Instrumentation and Measurements (MAE 3340).
 Text: Experimental Solid Mechanics, 2nd Edition, Arun Shukla & James Dally, College House Enterprises, 2014.
 Audience: Senior elective and entry-level graduate course. |

-MAE 6060: Micro-Mechanics of Deformation (Spring 2018, 2020, 2022)
+MAE 6060: Micro-Mechanics of Deformation (Spring 2018-Present, even years only)

 Graduate elective which covers the overlap between material science and solid mechanics.
 Deformation of single crystals, slip in poly-crystals, dislocation motion, strengthening mechanisms.
 Offered even-numbered years.